-A. The 2021 Annual Conference will remain ticketed and we will continue to charge for access to the virtual event, albeit as a lower rate than we would for a physical event because we won’t be providing refreshments and won’t have venue hire overheads.
-However, whilst we may have shed costs for catering and venue hire, we will be incurring new additional running costs for this event, such as digital platforms and technical support, and costs for planning and delivering a virtual event on screen rather than in physical space remain much the same.
-We pride ourselves on delivering quality content at the Annual Conference and we will continue to deliver quality content and a new and different valuable delegate experience, so we will continue to offer a value for money event.
+A. The Association for Art History is a charity and our Annual Conference is run as a sustainable event.
+The 2021 online Annual Conference will remain ticketed and we will continue to charge for access to the virtual event, albeit as a lower rate than we would for a physical event because we won’t be providing refreshments and won’t have venue hire overheads.
+However, many usual, and some additional costs remain, such as digital platforms and technical support, which are considerable for an event of this scale.
+Our aim for any Annual Conference, be it online or in-person, is to deliver a valuable delegate experience, and a value for money event.

 Q. Do speakers and convenors have to pay to attend?